Dr. Ibrahim Al-Marashi

-In addition to his classroom duties, Mattingly has lectured at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts, the Torreys Honors Program at Biola University, the School of Journalism at the University of Nebraska at Lincoln, Baylor University in Waco, Texas and in other settings across the nation.
+In addition to his classroom duties, Mattingly has lectured at Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts, the Torreys Honors Program at Biola University, the School of Journalism at the University of Nebraska at Lincoln, Baylor University in Waco, Texas, the Knight Program in Media Ethics at Washington and Lee University in Lexington, Virginia, the Poynter Institute in St. Petersburg, Florida and in other settings across the nation.

 Mattingly is a prodigal Texan who has “never met a mountain that he didn’t love.”
 He is a music fanatic whose interests range from Celtic acoustic guitar to Russian chant.
 His wife, Debra Bridges Mattingly, is a public librarian, and they have two grown children, Sarah Jeanne Wagner and Frye Lewis Mattingly.
 The Mattinglys are members of St. Anne’s Orthodox Church in Oak Ridge, Tennessee.

 EJI Professor, Business Ethics and Reporting